-We follow the SEND Code of Practice recommendation that, in addition to the formal checks above, we adopt a graduated approach to assessment and planning, led and coordinated by a SENCO.
-Good practice of working together with parents, and the observation and monitoring of children's individual progress, will help identify any child with special educational needs or disability.
-This graduated approach will be led and coordinated by our SENCO and appropriate records will be kept according to the Code of Practice.
+We follow the SEND Code of Practice (2015) recommendation that, in addition to the formal checks above, nurseries should adopt a graduated approach to assessment and planning, led and coordinated by a SENDCO.
+Good practice of working together with parents, and the observation and monitoring of children's individual progress, will help identify any child with special educational needs or disability This graduated approach will be led and coordinated by the SENDCO and appropriate records will be kept according to the Code of Practice.